 Introduction

-As this issue was being finalized, the endless war in the Middle East ahs worsened.
-We witnessed scenes of brutal destruction in Lebanon and what has been described by various analysts as a humiliation of the American empire.
-With a precarious ceasefire in place, Trump, whose popularity has hit rock bottom—equivalent to Nixon’s in the 1970s—openly attacked pope Leo.
+However, as it was being finalized, the endless war in the Middle East worsened, and scenes of brutal destruction were witnessed in Lebanon.
+Meanwhile, as described by various analysts, the American empire was paralyzed and humiliated on the Iranian front.
+With a precarious ceasefire in place, Trump, whose popularity had hit rock bottom — equivalent to Nixon’s in the 1970s — decided to openly attack Pope Leo IV.
 Then, in a delusional gesture, he posted an AI-generated image of himself portrayed as Jesus, sparking condemnation from various quarters.

-Amid this turmoil, on Sunday April 12, Viktor Orbán suffered a resounding defeat in the Hungarian elections.
-The political implications of this result are still being debated.
-But as an article in El País correctly pointed out, it will have immediate negative effects on the ecosystem of anti-gender policies and opposition to abortion rights.
-Later on, we will analyze in depth the background and factors that explain this defeat and its possible implications.
-For now, we offer a fairly comprehensive compilation of articles and analyses of the election results.
+Amid this turmoil, Viktor Orbán suffered a resounding defeat in the Hungarian elections on Sunday, April 12.
+While the political implications of this outcome are still being debated, as El País correctly pointed out, it will, inevitably, negatively impact the ecosystem that propels anti-gender and anti-abortion politics in Europe and beyond.
+Later in the year, we will explore more in depth the antecedents and more recent factors explaining the defeat and its possible implications.
+For now, we offer a comprehensive compilation of articles and analyses of the electoral process and its results.

-Above all, we recall that a key factor in the victory of Péter Magyar’s Tisza Party was the massive LGBTIQ+ Pride March, which, in June 2025, brought 200,000 people onto the streets of Budapest.
-In August, during a debate at the Regional Forum on Pending and Emerging Dialogues, we analyzed the lessons learned from this successful event.
-We also shared an excellent interview with Hungarian sociologist Judit Takács, in which she interprets the march as a turning point in the dynamics of resistance to the Orbán regime.
+Above all, however, it is important to recall that the massive LGBTIQ+ Pride March of June 2025, which brought 200,000 people onto the streets of Budapest, is a key factor in better understanding the victory of Péter Magyar’s Tisza Party.
+In August, at the Regional Forum on Pending and Emerging Dialogues, we analyzed the lessons learned from this wide and successful protest.
+Now we share an excellent interview with Hungarian sociologist Judit Takács, published in October in which she examines why the June march was a significant turning point in the dynamics of resistance to the Orbán regime.

-There were numerous mixed signals during the March 2026 celebrations.
-In other words, the symbolic space of feminist emancipation struggles was appropriated by images, discourses, and figures from the far right.
+Numerous mixed signals were flagrant during the March 2026 celebrations because, as never before, this symbolic moment of feminist emancipation struggles was quite extensively appropriated by images, discourses, and figures from the far right.

-In Argentina, the logic of co-optation was even more blatant, with official statements making it clear that the date is clearly disputed.
-The Milei administration’s official message praised “women’s freedom and efforts in building the nation”, criticizing what, in the past, had been “a noble cause used to prop up millionaire political structures, impose absurd ideological agendas, and divide Argentines.”
+In Argentina, the same blatant logic of co-optation was at play, as official statements made clear that the date is now the subject of fierce dispute.
+Milei´s official message praised “women’s freedom and efforts in building the nation”, criticizing what, in the past, had been “a noble cause used to prop up millionaire political structures, impose absurd ideological agendas, and divide Argentines.”

-The same tone was evident in content posted on social media by organizations and leaders from the ultra-conservative camp.
-The Spanish platform Citizen Go circulated a soft-focus image of women of various ages accompanied by the following text: “Sisters, daughters, mothers who everywhere nurture life and change the world with truth and beauty.
+Similar content was posted on social media by figures and organizations from the ultra-conservative camp.
+The Spanish platform Citizen Go circulated a soft-focus image of women of various ages, accompanied by the following text: “Sisters, daughters, mothers who everywhere nurture life and change the world with truth and beauty.
 Only you can do what you do: XX.”

-In Kenya, Charles Kanjama, president of the Christian Lawyers Association, an anti-gender and anti-abortion activist and frequent partner of Citizen Go, also celebrated March 8 by praising: “The women who keep our families together, the women whose social genius is the glue that binds our relationships, the women who bring harmony and elegance to our workplaces—our mothers, sisters, wives, daughters, relatives, and friends, colleagues and coworkers, neighbors and acquaintances.”
+In Kenya, Charles Kanjama, president of the Christian Lawyers Association, an anti-gender and anti-abortion activist and frequent partner of Citizen Go, has also celebrated: “The women who keep our families together, the women whose social genius is the glue that binds our relationships, the women who bring harmony and elegance to our workplaces—our mothers, sisters, wives, daughters, relatives, and friends, colleagues and coworkers, neighbors and acquaintances.”

-These signs of distortion and co-optation do not mean, however, that the date was not once again celebrated as a symbol of feminist uprisings and gender justice.
-Among other assessments, El País published a special supplement on 8M that clearly illustrates the heterogeneity and vigor of feminist struggles—not only as a demand for rights and equality, but also as crucial bastions of resistance in neo-fascist times.
+These signs of distortion and co-optation do not, however, mean that the date was not, once again, widely celebrated as a key remembrance of feminist uprisings and a commitment to gender justice.
+Among other assessments of these celebrations and protests, El País published a special supplement on 8M that illustrates the heterogeneity and vigor of feminist struggles—not only as a demand for rights and equality, but also as crucial bastions of resistance in neo-fascist times.

 CSW 70: History Repeats Itself as Farce

-Given this turbulent backdrop, the 70th session of the Commission on the Status of Women (CSW70), held in New York from March 9 to 19, should be viewed as a space for resistance, and its outcome as a cause for celebration.
-Since the mid-2000s, the annual CSW sessions have been increasingly taken over by ultra-conservative actors (“pro-family,” anti-gender, and opposed to abortion rights).
-Since 2024, C-FAM, an ultra-conservative U.S. platform, has organized the Conference on the State of Women and Family (or CSWF), a parallel event where these positions are propagated.
-Furthermore, since last year, the CSW has become a stage for showcasing the ideology and political coercion of the Trump administration, which even co-sponsors several of the ultra-conservative events.
+Against this troubled backdrop, the 70th session of the Commission on the Status of Women (CSW70), held in New York from March 9 to 19, must be viewed as a relevant space for resistance, and its outcome as a cause for celebration.
+Since the mid-2000s, the annual CSW parallel sessions have been gradually taken over by ultra-conservative actors (“pro-family,” anti-gender, and opposed to abortion rights).
+Since 2024, C-FAM, the ultra-conservative U.S. NGO that monitors the UN, has organized the Conference on the State of Women and Family (or CSWF), a parallel event where these positions are advanced in high tones.
+And, since last year, CSW has become another stage for the showcasing of the ideology and coercive politics of Trump II.
+Both in 2025 and 2206, the US government has, in fact, funded some of these parallel events.

-In 2026, as a result of these political conditions, for the first time in decades the CSW’s Agreed Conclusions were not negotiated during the first week, but were instead adopted by a vote.
-As soon as the debates began, the United States proposed numerous amendments to the text, most of them opposing the term “gender” and sexual and reproductive rights, but also proposing the elimination of the paragraph condemning unilateral measures, such as the imposition of tariffs.
-The approach adopted by the Plenary Coordinator, with the support of the board, was to vote on the amendments en bloc, which led many countries that might have voted with the U.S. on “gender” issues to abstain because they strongly reject unilateral measures.
-Consequently, the text was adopted with one vote against: that of the U.S. itself.
+Under such conditions, this year, for the first time, the CSW’s Agreed Conclusions were not negotiated during the first week, but before and then adopted by a vote.
+As soon as the debates began, the United States delegation proposed numerous amendments to the text presented, mostly opposing the word “gender” and language on sexual and reproductive rights, but one aimed at eliminating a paragraph condemning unilateral measures, such as the imposition of tariffs.
+The approach adopted by the Plenary Chair, with the support of the board, was to vote the amendments en bloc.
+Under this rule, countries that might have voted with the U.S. on “gender matters” have abstained, because they strongly reject unilateral measures.
+Consequently, the text was adopted by a single vote against it, that of the U.S. itself.

-It is worth noting that these clashes are taking place against the backdrop of the deep crisis affecting the UN and multilateralism more broadly.
-As Argentine feminist lawyer Edurne Cardenas aptly analyzes in an exclusive article for SPW, what happened at the CSW should be understood as part of the broader debate over the meanings of gender, rights, and democracy, which call into question the normative and institutional foundations that for decades have underpinned the gains of feminist politics on the international stage.
+Not least, these tensions have occurred against the backdrop of the deep crisis affecting the UN and multilateralism more broadly.
+As Argentine feminist lawyer Edurne Cardenas aptly analyzes in an exclusive article for SPW, what happened at the CSW should be understood as part of the broader disputes over the meanings of gender, rights, and democracy.
+These disputes call into question the normative and institutional foundations that, for decades, have underpinned the gains of feminist politics on the international stage.
 Precisely for this reason, she argues, despite the setbacks, the CSW remains a crucial space for the transnational coordination of feminisms.

 Persistent Erosion of LGBTQIA+ Rights